We are what we eat.

 The following food types are crucial for the health of the brain:

-• Copper is used by your brain to help regulate nerve signals.
+- Your brain uses copper to help regulate nerve signals.

-• The symptoms of an iron deficiency frequently include brain fog and diminished brain function.
+- The symptoms of iron deficiency frequently include brain fog and diminished brain function.

-Copper, iron, magnesium, and zinc are just a few of the micronutrients that pumpkin seeds are particularly high in.
+Copper, iron, magnesium, and zinc are just a few of the micronutrients that pumpkin seeds are exceptionally high in.

 Nuts